nycmeshnet/nycmeshnet.github.io/meshberry/index.md

 the necessary software has been created.
 The steps on this [wiki page](http://wiki.projectmeshnet.org/Install_on_Raspberry_Pi) were followed to create the image.

-Download the image from nfkmesh [here](http://nfkmesh.net/data/meshberry-v0.2.img)
+Download the image from nfkmesh.net [here](http://nfkmesh.net/data/meshberry-v0.2.img)

 ## What's included